10 Best Herbal Syrups For Sunburn

 hypericum perforatum syrup

-Hypericum perforatum, commonly known as St. John's wort, has been traditionally used for its anti-inflammatory and soothing properties, and some herbal syrups containing this plant may offer relief for sunburn symptoms.
+Hypericum perforatum, commonly known as St. John's Wort, has been traditionally used for its anti-inflammatory and soothing properties, making it a potential ingredient in herbal syrups for sunburn relief.

 4. Chamomile (Matricaria chamomilla)